littlebirdjp/tsumugi/readme.txt

 == Description ==

 tsumugi is a simple blog theme based on _s and Bootstrap.
 It consists of a single column layout which is suitable for mobile devices and tablets along with PCs.
-For it's readability and simplicity, this theme is user-friendly for everyone.
+Its readability and simplicity make this theme user-friendly for everyone.
 (The name of "tsumugi" is inspired by the song of "Hatsune", a Japanese singer.)

 === Features ===